TwinFeats/Escape-Room-v2-Master/README.md

 In addition, the lid has a magnetic reed switch to determine whether the case is open or closed, as well as a Wyze Cam v2 to record/broadcast the players in the game.
-The camera turns on when the case is opened and shuts down when the case is closed
+The camera turns on when the case is opened and shuts down when the case is closed.
+The individual panels are, in general, connected by 3 wires: +5v, ground, and a single wire PJON communication wire.
+The PJON wire is used to send messages between panels as necessary.

 <h2>Software Design</h2>
 Since each panel has its own Arduino Nano to control its operations, each panel also has its own software project (siblings to this Github project).
 Those projects are: